 Similarly, testing done to determine DNA traits and predispositions for medical conditions should be taken as one piece of the puzzle, not a foregone conclusion.
 Most experts recommend discussing these results with your doctor or a geneticist before making any drastic changes or coming to any written-in-stone conclusions regarding your future health.

 On the other hand, DNA testing has been highly accurate when determining parentage.
 False positives are rare: if your test shows that Person X is the father of a particular child, those results are very likely to stand up in court.

 There are many different companies offering DNA testing today, so it's important to know which ones offer the service you need before you purchase a home test kit.
 As you consider which company to use, you should keep in mind the following criteria:

-TopConsumerReviews.com has reviewed and ranked the best DNA testing services available today.
-We hope these reviews help you get the DNA tests that you're looking for!
+TopConsumerReviews.com has reviewed and ranked the best DNA Testing companies available today.
+We hope these reviews help you find the DNA information you're looking for!